Ugranziol/appRiori/inst/tutorial/cont.md

 In this case, the last row contains the level use to encode and represent the grand mean.

+**Real-life example**: Suppose we want to compare the incomes of specific workers with the income of the overall workers of a country.
+Sum contrasts can be very useful, since one level can represent the grand mean of the population!

 ## Scaled sum contrasts